 - build brand awareness and rapport

 It’s not enough to get eyeballs on your landing page.
 Potential customers should engage with your brand and take action by signing up for your email list to download your content.
-The headline on your lead magnet landing page should concisely answer the question: what’s in it for me?
+The headline on your landing page should concisely answer the question: what’s in it for me?

 You can make your landing page headline even more powerful by adding a subtitle that includes a statistic, testimonial or some form of social proof to give prestige to your content.